Caring.com

 Alcohol Restrictions

-Every facility will have different policies regarding alcohol.
-Some ALFs allow seniors to consume alcohol and may have areas set aside for those wishing a drink.
+Each facility sets policies regarding alcohol.
+Some ALFs allow seniors to consume alcohol and may have areas set aside specifically for drinking.
 For recovering alcoholics, it's best to find a facility that bans any form of alcohol.

 Mental Health Resources

-Good mental health is vital to seniors, and it’s especially critical for individuals recovering from addiction and substance abuse.
+Good mental health is vital to seniors, and it's especially critical for individuals recovering from addiction and substance misuse challenges.
 Find out what kind of support and resources are available to help promote mental health.

 Financial Support Options for Assisted Living

-The average cost of assisted living, based on Caring.com's research, is $4,200 a month.
-Many seniors pay for this cost by pulling together multiple financial resources, revenue streams, and possibly government aid.
-These may include the following:
+The median cost of assisted living in the United States, based on Caring.com's research, is nearly $6,100/month.
+Many seniors cover this cost by pulling together multiple financial resources, revenue streams, and possibly government aid.
+These sources may include the following:

-• Medicare: This federally-funded program won't pay for room and board but may cover qualified healthcare costs incurred in an assisted living facility, such as treatment costs for addiction recovery services.
+• Medicare: This federally funded program won't pay for room and board, but Medicare may cover rehab for drug and alcohol addiction as a qualified healthcare cost incurred in an assisted living facility.

-• Medicaid: Seniors with limited financial resources may be eligible for Medicaid, which provides help for assisted living for alcoholics and others for nearly one in five ALF residents.
-Medicaid programs vary from state to state, and the application process can be lengthy.
+• Medicaid: Seniors with limited financial resources may qualify for Medicaid, which provides help for assisted living for alcoholics and others for nearly one in five ALF residents

 • Long-Term Care Insurance: A long-term care insurance policy may cover in-home care, medical equipment, respite care, and memory care.
-It may, however, exclude care for drug or alcohol treatment for seniors, so check your policy documents or talk to an agent to understand your coverage.
+It may, however, exclude care for drug or alcohol treatment for seniors.

-• Private Payment: Many seniors use at least some private funding to pay for assisted living, including social security, pensions, investment income, asset sales, and funding from family members.
+• Private Payment: Many seniors use some private funding to pay for assisted living, including social security, pensions, investment income, asset sales, and funding from family members.

 Resource